 You will feel the pressure real pilots feel to meet schedules and be on-time, but not to cut corners with safety.
 Your flying skills will mostly determine your ability to keep the customers happy while they are riding with you, but your timing and communication skills are important too!

-If you want more realism and a more professional approach to the job of being a virtual airline pilot (cargo or passenger) FSCaptain might be the career simulator for you!
+If you want more realism and a more professional approach to the job of being a virtual airline pilot (cargo or passenger) FSCaptain might be for you!
+Try it and see -- the demo is free and does everything the registered program does, except allow takeoffs from anywhere in the world.